Mate0r/tryhackme.com/Bookstore.md

-we have a vulnerable URL for an LFI : http://bookstore.thm:5000/api/v1/resources/books?show=/etc/passwd
+we have a vulnerable URL for an LFI : http://bookstore.thm:5000/api/v1/resources/books?show=/etc/passwd`

+we foud the pin of app WERKZEUG_DEBUG_PIN=123-321-135 and found that debug mode on flask is active so we can access to /console and run python command to get a reverse shell